-The Audit Committee of the Board of Directors is responsible for monitoring the integrity of the Company's consolidated financial statements, its system of internal controls and the independence and performance of its independent auditors.
-The Committee is composed of four non-employee directors and operates under a written charter adopted and approved by the Board of Directors.
+The Audit Committee of the Board of Directors is responsible for the engagement of the Company's independent public accountants, monitoring the integrity of the Company's consolidated financial statements, its system of internal controls and the independence and performance of its independent auditors.
+This Committee also reviews the scope of the audit coverage, the annual financial statements and such other matters with respect to the accounting, auditing and financial reporting practices and procedures as it may find appropriate or as have been brought to its attention.
+The Committee is composed of three non-employee directors and operates under a written charter adopted and approved by the Board of Directors.
 The Board, in its business judgment, has determined that all members of the Committee are "independent" as required by the NYSE.
+Currently, the Board and the Committee have not concluded their investigation and determination of the Committee's "audit committee financial expert."
+However, the Board feels that one or more members of the Board may meet the criteria established by the SEC.
+The Board and the Committee expect to have an individual designated within the time frame required by the SEC.

 Management is responsible for the financial reporting process, including the system of internal controls, and for the preparation of consolidated financial statements in accordance with generally accepted accounting principles.
-The

-Company's independent auditors, Arthur Andersen LLP, are responsible for performing an audit of the consolidated financial statements in accordance with generally accepted auditing standards.
+The Company's independent auditors for 2002, KPMG LLP, are responsible for performing an audit of the consolidated financial statements in accordance with generally accepted auditing standards.

-The Committee held two meetings during 2001.
-The meetings were designed, among other things, to facilitate and encourage communication between the Committee, management and Arthur Andersen.
+The Committee held nine meetings during 2002, five of which were telephonic meetings.
+The meetings involved the audited consolidated financial statements of the year ended December 31, 2001, the selection of KPMG as new auditors when Arthur Andersen was no longer able to continue as the Company's independent accountants, the subsequent reaudit and restatement of the Company's financial statements for the years 1999 through 2002, and various aspects of the Company's internal controls and financial reporting.
+The meetings were also designed to facilitate and encourage communication and gain a better understanding of the issues involved in the preparation of the financial statements between the Committee, management and KPMG.
 We discussed with the auditors the overall scope and plans for their audit.
 We met with the auditors, with and without management present, to discuss the results of their examinations and their evaluations of the Company's internal controls.
-We have reviewed and discussed the audited consolidated financial statements for the year ended December 31, 2001 with management and Arthur Andersen.
+We have reviewed and discussed the audited consolidated financial statements for the year-ended December 31, 2002 with management and KPMG.
 We also discussed with the auditors matters required to be discussed with audit committees under generally accepted auditing standards, including, among other things, matters related to the conduct of the audit of the Company's consolidated financial statements and the matters required to be discussed by Statement on Auditing Standards No. 61, as amended, Communication with Audit Committees.
 The auditors provided to us the written disclosures and the letter required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees, and we discussed with them their independence from the Company.
-When considering Arthur Andersen's independence, we considered whether their provision of services to the Company beyond those rendered in connection with their audit and review of the consolidated financial statements was compatible with maintaining their independence.
-We also reviewed, among other things, the amount of fees paid to Arthur Andersen for audit and non-audit services.
+When considering KPMG's independence, we considered whether their provision of services to the Company beyond those rendered in connection with their audit and review of the consolidated financial statements was compatible with maintaining their independence.
+We also reviewed, among other things, the amount of fees paid to KPMG for audit and non-audit services.